 Unlike days of old, it no longer matters where you live in the world to learn a foreign language.
 Countless language sites provide one-on-one tutoring services or you can just chat for free via Skype.
+I recommend iTalki, but there are many other options to choose from.
 Also, most cities have volunteer English tutoring programs in which you can make potential conversation partners in your target language.
 If you are a university student, volunteer to tutor foreign exchange students learning English.

 You’ll notice that nowhere in this formula does it require sitting in a classroom or forcing oneself through a bland textbook.
 All you need is quality language input, which is now widely available for free (or at least very cheaply) online and can be carried around using a portable media player.